 And while you may be wondering if the results the team observed in the rats with fatty liver can be translated to humans, never fear.
 They’ve already conducted their first study of the effects of XOS on the liver in people and say that their results are promising.

 Another big plus is that XOS helps boost the probiotic Bifidobacterium, which is associated with decreased blood lipopolysaccharides (LPS).
-LPS are linked to inflammatory metabolic conditions and with the release of pro-inflammatory cytokines.
-You’ve probably read plenty lately about poor COVID-19 outcomes and the phenomenon involved known as a “cytokine storm.”
-So, the less of that, the better!
+LPS are linked to inflammatory metabolic conditions, and any time we can avoid inflammation is a good time.

 The skinny on fatty liver disease — Harvard Health